Pseudo-Labeling Based Practical Semi-Supervised Meta-Training for Few-Shot Learning: Abstract

 \section{Abstract}

 Most existing few-shot learning (FSL) methods require a large amount of labeled data in meta-training, which is a major limit.
-To reduce the requirement of labels, a semi-supervised meta-training setting has been proposed for FSL, which includes only a few labeled samples and numbers of unlabeled samples in base classes.
+To reduce the requirement of labels, a semi-supervised meta-training (SSMT) setting has been proposed for FSL, which includes only a few labeled samples and numbers of unlabeled samples in base classes.
 However, existing methods under this setting require class-aware sample selection from the unlabeled set, which violates the assumption of unlabeled set.
-In this paper, we propose a practical semi-supervised meta-training setting with truly unlabeled data.
-Under the new setting, the performance of existing methods drops notably.
-To better utilize both the labeled and truly unlabeled data, we propose a simple and effective meta-training framework, called pseudo-labeling based on meta-learning (PLML).
+In this paper, we propose a practical semi-supervised meta-training setting with truly unlabeled data to facilitate the applications of FSL in realistic scenarios.
+To better utilize both the labeled and truly unlabeled data, we propose a simple and effective meta-training framework, called pseudo-labeling based meta-learning (PLML).
 Firstly, we train a classifier via common semi-supervised learning (SSL) and use it to obtain the pseudo-labels of unlabeled data.
-Then we build few-shot tasks from labeled and pseudo-labeled data and run meta-learning over the constructed tasks to learn the FSL model.
-Surprisingly, through extensive experiments across two FSL datasets, we find that this simple meta-training framework effectively prevents the performance degradation of FSL under limited labeled data.
-Besides, benefiting from meta-training, the proposed method improves the classifiers learned by two representative SSL algorithms as well. \keywords{Semi-supervised; Few-shot learning; Pseudo-labeling; Meta-training}
+Then we build few-shot tasks from labeled and pseudo-labeled data and design a novel finetuning method with feature smoothing and noise suppression to better learn the FSL model from noise labels.
+Surprisingly, through extensive experiments across two FSL datasets, we find that this simple meta-training framework effectively prevents the performance degradation of various FSL models under limited labeled data, and also significantly outperforms the representative SSMT models.
+Besides, benefiting from meta-training, {our method also improves several representative SSL algorithms as well.
+We provide the training code and usage examples at https://github.com/ouyangtianran/PLML.}